Engineer's degree: Indonesia

-Prior to 2014, Indonesia still uses the Dutch degree classification inherited from colonial administration.
+Prior to 2014, Indonesia used the Dutch degree classification inherited from colonial administration.
 The term "engineer" (Indonesian: insinyur from Dutch: ingenieur) was used as an academic title, for a bachelor degree in engineering who graduated from a university in the fields of agriculture, forestry, fisheries, and sometimes used in the field of applied science.
 However, after the academic title of Bachelor of Engineering (Sarjana Teknik) (S.T.) was conformed, the title of Engineer (Ir.) was no longer used by universities as an academic title but as a professional title stipulated in the Regulation of the Ministry of Education and Culture Number 154 of 2014 concerning Graduate Degree in Science and Technology.

 The status of Engineer (Ir.) was thus raised to a professional title similar to the professional titles of Medical Doctor (dr.), Dentist (drg.), Midwife (Bd.), Nurse (Ns.), Pharmacist (Apt.), Accountant (Akt.), and Psychologist (Psi.).
 In other words, currently not all university graduates who hold an S.T. degree immediately have the right to be called engineers.

 Names are traditionally prefixed with the ir. or ing. titles or suffixed with the S.T. degree.
 Use of these titles is regulated and protected by Indonesian law.